sikora507/student-portal/readme.md

 Adding new functionality takes enormous amount of time and debugging existing issues is very slow.

 How to fix these issues:
 * Introduce [knockout components](https://knockoutjs.com/documentation/component-overview.html) which will encapslate logic it only cares about (single responsibility)
 * Introduce [RequireJS](https://requirejs.org/).
 It will help us divide our application into small modules and load them on demand without worying about which javascript file depends on other file (dependency injection).

+RequireJS also allows us to not use any bundling before deployment like webpack which makes **the easiest learning curve as it gets** that allows to solve our problems.
+We only need to load single `<script>` tag which is RequireJs.
+It will handle loading of all other scripts and their dependencies asynchronously.

+---

 ## How to run this application

 You will need http server in order to make ajax requests.
-You can deploy this app to IIS server, but there are simpler solutions:
+**You can deploy this app to IIS server, but there are simpler solutions:**

-### VS Code exapmle:
+### Start http server using VS Code:
 If you have **Visual Studio Code** installed, there is an extension for hosting simple http server with live-reloading feature.

 ![](/readme_images/2019-03-11_10h09_38.png)